vineetprasad19/python-for-data-engineers/README.md

 * Adding trigger to run the extraction automatically
 * Writing transformation function
 * Building automated trigger on transformation function
-* Store files on S3 properly
+* Store files on AWS S3 properly
-* Building Analytics Tables on data files using Glue and Athena
+* Building Analytics Tables on data files using AWS Glue and Athena